DataDog/dd-trace-rb/docs/GettingStarted.md

 ### OpenTracing

-For setting up Datadog with OpenTracing, see out [Quickstart for OpenTracing](#quickstart-for-opentracing) section for details.
+For setting up Datadog with OpenTracing, see our [Configuring OpenTracing](#configuring-opentracing) section for details.

 **Configuring Datadog tracer settings**